Are you ashamed of feeling ashamed?

 Are you avoiding certain activities?
 Sometimes, people avoid certain activities not because they have no interest in them.
 It’s because they are afraid of revealing their flaws to others.
 For example, some people might love singing and dancing, but they are afraid to perform in front of others because their parents told them that they are bad singers when they are young.
 So they don’t want to show others how bad they sing.

 Are your behaviors and habits a result of avoiding shame?
 To prevent yourself from feeling shame, you might have constantly blamed someone else for your mistakes and misfortune or people-pleased.
-You might also be addicted to food or alcohol, using them to stop or distract these feeling of shame.
+You might also be addicted to food or alcohol, using them to stop or distract these feelings of shame.

 Uncover your automatic behaviors.